New Jersey prosecutors announce murder charge against Virginia man in fatal shooting of councilwoman

 NEW BRUNSWICK, N.J.
 (AP) — A Virginia man was arrested Tuesday on murder and gun charges in the February killing of a local councilwoman who was found fatally shot in her SUV outside her home, New Jersey prosecutors said.

-Middlesex County Prosecutor Yolanda Cicconne said 28-year-old Rashid Ali Bynum, of Portsmouth, Virginia, was arrested on first-degree murder and two second-degree handgun charges in the death of Sayreville Councilwoman Eunice Dwumfour.
+Middlesex County Prosecutor Yolanda Ciccone said 28-year-old Rashid Ali Bynum, of Portsmouth, Virginia, was arrested without incident on first-degree murder and two second-degree handgun charges in the death of Sayreville Councilwoman Eunice Dwumfour.

 Ciccone said the investigation is still underway and didn’t directly address a motive in Dwumfour’s death.
-She said Bynum was linked to a church that Dwumfour belonged to.
+She said Bynum was linked to a church that Dwumfour belonged to and appeared as a contact in her phone under an acronym that investigators linked to the church.

-Bynum is awaiting extradition to New Jersey, Ciccone said.
-It’s unclear if he has an attorney who can speak on his behalf.
+Authorities tracked Bynum’s cellphone to the area of Sayreville, New Jersey, where Dwumfour was killed, and said a witness reported seeing someone who fits Bynum’s description in a vehicle that is connected to him, Ciccone said.

+Tuesday’s announcement came nearly four months after Dwumfour was found gunned down in her white SUV outside the townhome community where she lived.
+Her death on Feb.
+1 sent the community reeling.

 Dwumfour, a Republican, was elected to her first three-year term in 2021, when she ousted a Democratic incumbent.
 Colleagues recalled her as a soft-spoken devout Christian who could maintain her composure in contentious situations.